-Learn More About Investing in Water With ETFs
+The Benefits of Investing in Water ETFs

-Investing in Water ETFs
+Potential Risks of Investing in Water ETFs

-If you're unfamiliar with the water industry and some of the problems they face, the American Water Works Association releases a yearly State of the Water Industry Report that sums up the sector and its future outlook.
-Reading the main points can help you decide if it's an industry you want to consider investing in.
+If you're unfamiliar with the water industry and some of the problems it faces, the American Water Works Association releases a yearly State of the Water Industry Report.
+This report sums up the sector and its future outlook.
+Reading the main points can help you decide if it's an industry you want to invest in.

 Invesco Water Resources ETF (PHO)

 This water ETF tracks the NASDAQ OMX U.S. Water Index, which consists of 36 water stocks.
 Most are mid- to large-size U.S. equities.
 The companies represented in the fund create products designed to conserve and purify water for homes, businesses, and industries listed on the U.S. exchange.
 Assets under management are $981.5 million, which makes PHO the largest water ETF on the market.
 Its expense ratio is 0.60%, or $60 for every $10,000 invested.